 12 min read

-There's a longstanding debate about whether cartridge razors are as good as safety razors and offer a smoother shave a closer shave.
+There's a longstanding debate about whether cartridge razors are as good as safety razors and offer a smoother closer shave.
+Nope.

-While it may seem simple the differences are vague and indistinct they are however pronounced once you understand the origins of the controversy and its moving parts.
+While it may seem simple, the differences are vague and indistinct.
+The disparities are more pronounced once you understand the origins of the controversy and its moving parts.
+Have you ever heard of the empire?

 Obviously, the cartridge razor is the dominant shaving model in our culture, we are inundated with media messaging in all its forms, print and television, and indelible tag lines such as "The best a man can get".
 Really?